Drakkar-Software/OctoBot/docs/source/pages/OctoBot-0.4.rst

       docker run -it -d --name Octobot -p 5001:5001 -v $(pwd)/user:/octobot/user -v $(pwd)/tentacles:/octobot/tentacles -v $(pwd)/logs:/octobot/logs drakkarsoftware/octobot:0.4.0-stable

 #.
-Follow the `docker help wiki <https://github.com/Drakkar-Software/OctoBot/wiki/With-Docker#how-to-look-at-octobot-logs->`_ if you need more details about how to use OctoBot with Docker.
+Follow the `docker help docs <With-Docker.html#how-to-look-at-octobot-logs->`_ if you need more details about how to use OctoBot with Docker.

 **With Python**